A River Runs Beneath

 To create these original works for the Summit, Indigenous artists from across the North and working in all media came together for artistic incubator residencies in Canada and Sweden in 2025 and 2026.
 Post your AR selfies with the hashtag #AAS_ARiver and we’ll feature them on our digital platforms.

 A River Runs Beneath was curated by Dr. Heather Igloliorte (Inuk) and Maria Svonni (Sámi).
 Digital artist Jordan Hill (T’Sou-ke Nation) was the project mentor.
+The graphic design was done by Edie Skeard.

 Featured Artists